FoamScience/mixer-bayesian-optimization/README.md

 ![](./plots/TM_Objectives.png)

+Loading the visualizer UI on this optimization allows to

+- Pick an objective to focus the analysis on
-Loading the visualizer UI on this optimization can easily show how much the objectives would be affected by changing various parameter values.
+- Explore how much the objectives would be affected by changing various parameter values.

 It's important to understand that this analysis is only valid around the Pareto frontier points, hence the display of confidence intervals:

 ![](./plots/TM_Analysis.png)